 Besides, antibiotics can interact quite specifically in various metabolic

 In research, antibiotics are used in cell culture to prevent the growth of contaminating bacteria, fungi and mycoplasma.
 In molecular biology, some antibiotics can be used for the selection of resistant cell clones.
 Due to their specific mechanism of action, antibiotics are also valuable tools in the elucidation of cellular functions.

-In the following section, our antibiotics program is listed according to their mechanism of action.
+SERVA's antibiotics program is categorized according to the mechanism of action.